Seasonal Living

 3. Exhale sharply through the nose while pulling the navel toward the spine

-4. Allow the inhale to happen passively
+4. Let the inhale happen passively

-5. Start with 20 rounds, gradually building to 60-100
+5. Start with 20 rounds, gradually building to 60 to 100

 6. Practice on an empty stomach, ideally in the morning